-For teams who have multiple turboDial Users with many opportunities to transfer calls and communicate between them, the Team Status Panel provides a consolidated view of your full team in one place.
+Teams with multiple turboDial Users that frequently transfer calls between and communicate between each other will find that the Team Status Panel provides a consolidated view of your full team in one place.

-The Team Status Panel displays a list for Users to view the online presence and availability of other Users.
-It also allows each User to choose their preferred device for receiving transferred calls, and control their availability status.
+The Team Status Panel displays a list of online User presence and availability.
+It also lets each User choose their preferred device for receiving transferred calls, and control their availability status.

 The Team Status Panel is only available to users with the Hosted Voice add-on.